Symptoms Of A Bad ECU And Replacement Cost

 ECUs are far too complex, and the modules are far too interlinked.
 You’ll do more harm than good, possibly making yourself liable for any accidents.

-It’s perfectly understandable to wince at the high costs mentioned above.
-It’s a lot of money.
+It’s perfectly understandable to flinch at the steep costs mentioned above.
+It’s a substantial amount of money.
 Unfortunately, it needs to be done.
 The longer you leave it, the more severe the damage will get.

 If you suspect you have a bad ECU, go straight to an automotive electrician.
 You could head to your local mechanic, but they’ll probably subcontract the work to a specialized business.
 It’s cheaper to go straight there in the long run.

-Your car will be as good as new if all goes to plan.
+Your car will be as good as pristine if all goes to plan.